robertodawid/DeepLearning_course_UU/README.md

-# DeepLearning_course_UU
+# Deep Learning course
-This is a repository for Deep Learning coure given by Upssala University
+This is a repository for Deep Learning course given by Upssala University